US Senate Majority Leader Schumer criticizes China for not supporting Israel after Hamas attack

 “I urge you and the Chinese people to stand with the Israeli people and condemn these cowardly and vicious attacks,” said Schumer.

-A Chinese Foreign Ministry statement on Sunday called on both sides to exercise restraint and immediately end the hostilities — but made no mention of the unprecedented Hamas surprise attack early Saturday that has left more than 1,000 dead and thousands wounded on both sides.
+A Chinese Foreign Ministry statement on Sunday called on both sides to exercise restraint and immediately end the hostilities — but made no mention of the unprecedented Hamas surprise attack early Saturday that has left more than 1,100 dead in fighting so far and thousands wounded on both sides.
 On Monday, Israeli soldiers were still fighting the militants to secure the border and dislodge Gaza gunmen from areas of southern Israel.

 In the ministry statement, China also said that establishing an independent state of Palestine is the fundamental way to resolve the issue.